paulsutherland/Polyonic/README.md

 This project combines the [Electron Framework] (http://electron.atom.io/) with [Ionic 2](http://ionicframework.com/docs/v2/) and provides a starter for building out an app that can run on either the desktop (macOS, Windows and Linux), a browser or mobile devices (iOS, Android and Windows Phone).
 You can use this application to build and run on one or even all of these platforms.

+#Motivation
+When working in small teams creating web and mobile applications, it is difficult and time consuming for new team members to pick up the different technologies for each platform.
+I have also been asked a few questions that motivated me to try Polyonic out:
+- Is there was way to run this mobile app on the desktop?
+- Can we cache more in the browser for offline working?
+- Can we have one Universal app that can run on the desktop, mobile, web and Office 365?

+These questions made me think about the limitations of the browser for off-line editing and caching and was there a way to create a package that can be used to flesh out any app we require, whilst reducing the overhead of having to learn numerous libraries and frameworks for each platform.

+And that is why I decided to try combining Electron and Ionic.
+Is it wise to have a univeral app using a mobile framework?
+Probably not, but it is fun :wink:

+> Please be aware that this project is using beta software and you should give careful consideration about using it in production until the up stream frameworks are stable.
+Angular2 is at 'release candidate' status and the Ionic team are waiting for Angular2 to be released before Ionic2 gets a stable production release.
+Until then we can expect breaking changes.

 # Quick start
 The dependencies for this project are [Node.js](https://nodejs.org), [Ionic2 Framework] (http://ionicframework.com/docs/v2/getting-started/installation/) and [Cordova] (https://www.npmjs.com/package/cordova).